 "Good afternoon, members of the Board of Trustees, colleagues and students.
 As president of the Professional Staff Congress/CUNY, the union that represents the 25,000 faculty and professional staff who make this University work, I call on the Board to act on the 92% vote of No Confidence in Pathways conducted last spring."

 |AUGUST 19, 2013.
 Demanding an Unbiased Review of Pathways.

 The June 2011 CUNY Board of Trustees resolution that established Pathways mandates annual reviews of all Pathways policies and processes, beginning in 2013.
 The resolution is silent on who will conduct the review and how it will be conducted.
-In an August 15 open letter to Trustees Chair Benno Schmidt on the first annual review of Pathways, PSC President Barbara Bowen demanded an unbiased, faculty-driven review of the curriculum.
+In an open letter about the first annual review of Pathways, sent to Trustees Chair Benno Schmidt on August 15, 2013, PSC President Barbara Bowen demanded an unbiased, faculty-driven review of the curriculum.

 Traditionally used to confront profound failures of university leadership, a vote of No Confidence is the most serious expression of opposition that a faculty governance body can make.
-The CUNY vote is exceptional because it involved thousands of faculty—far more than would usually vote on a resolution of No Confidence.
-The result is a stunning rebuke to the Pathways curriculum, which faculty say reduces the quality of a CUNY education.
+The 2013 CUNY vote was exceptional because it involved thousands of faculty—far more than would usually vote on a resolution of No Confidence.
+The result was a stunning rebuke to the Pathways curriculum, which faculty say reduces the quality of a CUNY education.

 |MAY 9, 2013.
 Resolution on Pathways Transfers to the Grove School of Engineering.